neetish3b/neetish/README.md

 My Entire focus in this app is to build a better application using the correct use of JavaScript.
 I have tried to put every single line of code on the correct place on the basis of application performance and functionality.
 I am also trying to write each and everything about all the things that are used in application as a from of Script.

-    main.js - This Js file is the main entry point of all the JavaScript files and this file is loaded when
+    main.js - This js file is the main entry point of all the JavaScript files and this file is loaded when Index.html file come into the web browser. this file show latest movie, trending movies, popular movies, quick-view of all the movies.

+movieapi object to call trnding,popuplar,latest,genres(for get movies genres) movies method